This section of Ch. 3 will cover the following topics:

-Identify which words in each sentence are nouns by highlighting them in yellow.
+Identify which words in the above sentence are nouns by highlighting them in yellow.
 Remember that a noun can be proper or common and also can sometimes be more than one word.

 For example: The fox jumped over the sleeping German Shepherd, then ran silently away.

 Knowing what to capitalize is not difficult: there are only a few rules.

 Why are rules of capitalization in a chapter about nouns?
 Because one of the main ways capital letters are used is to differentiate between proper and common nouns.

 Proper nouns are always capitalized.
-Common nouns are not.
+Common nouns are not capitalized.
 The following table illustrates the differences: